 The department of English offers programs and courses in language, literature and writing, all of which are considered indispensable in liberal arts education.
-The program includes majors in English and English education and minors in creative writing and English literature.
-Graduates in secondary education are ready to embark upon a career in their field.
+The program includes majors in English and English Education and minors in Creative Writing and English Literature.
 Majors and minors often go on to graduate school, though many find employment in a wide range of fields.
 The department also teaches a large number of courses in General Education, helping students meet requirements in cultural and global awareness, literary analysis and written communication.
 Majors and minors acquire greater proficiency, but all students in English courses study the expression of thoughts and the interpretation of texts, while developing an appreciation of language and its infinite variety.